Discookie/ShieldMod/README.md

 INSTEAD of changing the default values, paste the values you wish to change into `settings/diff.lua`, then re-run `make.bat`.

-The most important task right now is to __report bugs__ and __find optimal accel values__ - the README's bounds are no longer accurate!
+The most important task right now is to __report bugs__ and __playtest as much as you can__ - we're polishing the build for an upcoming STABLE release!

 If you encounter any errors, don't forget to attach **output logs** to your bug reports!